Scrutinizing the impact of the solar modulation on AMS-02 antiproton excess: Cosmic Ray propagation and antiproton local interstellar spectra

 \subsection{The local interstellar spectrum of the antiproton}

 CRs interacting with atoms in ISM through high-energy collisions generate secondary particles including antiprotons and $\gamma$-rays.
 This process applies to both cosmic-ray protons ($H$) and heavier nuclei ($N$), resulting in numerous secondary particles including daughter nuclei with atomic numbers lower than those of the initial CRs or ISM gas particles.
 Within the \texttt{GALPROP} framework, the following nuclear interaction channels are considered for secondary particle production calculations: $H$-$H$, $H$-$N$, $N$-$H$, and $N$-$N$.
 The corresponding cross sections for these processes are adopted from~\cite{1983JPhG....9..227T}.
 The production and propagation mechanisms of antiprotons are implemented following the prescriptions detailed in~\cite{2002ApJ...565..280M} and~\cite{2015ApJ...803...54K}.
-Based on the optimized injected cosmic-ray spectra and propagation parameters obtained in the previous section, we calculate the LIS of secondary antiprotons produced via interactions of CRs with interstellar medium atoms.
+Using the optimized cosmic-ray spectra and propagation parameters from the previous section, we calculate the LIS of secondary antiprotons produced via interactions of CRs with interstellar medium atoms.
+As a benchmark, the best-fit propagation parameter from Table~\ref{tab:Prior} yields the LIS of secondary antiprotons (red dashed line) shown in Fig.~\ref{fig:LIS vs. TOA}.

 An additional source of antiprotons arises from DM annihilation processes.
 We model the DM halo distribution according to the Navarro-Frenk-White (NFW) profile~\cite{1997ApJ...490..493N}, $\rho(r) = \rho_s[(r/r_s)(1+r/r_s)^2]^{-1}$, with $r_s=20~\rm{kpc}$ and $\rho_s=0.35~\rm{GeV}~\rm{cm}^{-3}$, centered on the Galactic center, assuming DM annihilation through the $b\bar{b}$ channel.
 The resulting antiproton injection spectrum is adopted from~\cite{2011JCAP...03..051C, Ciafaloni2011Mar}.
-By propagating these secondary particles using the parameters established in the previous section, we obtain the LIS attributable to DM annihilation.
+Taking the best-fit propagation parameter from Table~\ref{tab:Prior}, we show the corresponding LIS of DM annihilation (the black dashed line) in Fig.~\ref{fig:LIS vs. TOA}.